ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 This project uses [semantic versioning][6].

 Please use for all comments and discussions the [issues functionality on GitHub][4].

+### 0.7.0 (2017-08-02)

+- New option: It is now possible to load the needed files for up to 12 extension like tooltips and other stuff - check out also the help in the attributes of a Gantt region - thanks to github.com/ShantveerS to show me this missing feature

 ### 0.6.0 (2017-07-24)